openvm-org/openvm/book/src/chapter_3.md

 }
 ```

-This macro **must be called exactly once** in the program, and it must contain all the moduli that have ever been declared in the `moduli_declare!` macros across all the compilation units.
+This macro **must be called exactly once** in the final executable program, and it must contain all the moduli that have ever been declared in the `moduli_declare!` macros across all the compilation units.
 It is possible to `declare` a number in decimal and `init` it in hexadecimal, and vice versa.

 When `moduli_init!` is called, the moduli in it are enumerated from `0`.
 For each chip that is used, the first instruction that this chip receives must be a `setup` instruction -- this adds a record to the trace that guarantees that the modulus this chip uses is exactly the one we `init`ed.

 To send a setup instruction for the $i$-th struct, one needs to call the `setup_<i>()` function (for instance, `setup_1()`).
 There is also a function `setup_all_moduli()` that calls all the available `setup` functions.

+To summarize:

+- `moduli_declare!` declares a struct for a modular arithmetic class.
+It can be called multiple times across the compilation units.
+- `moduli_init!` initializes the data required for transpiling the program into the RISC-V assembly. **Every modulus ever `declare`d in the program must be among the arguments of `moduli_init!`**.
+- `setup_<i>()` sends a setup instruction for the $i$-th struct.
+Here, **$i$-th struct is the one that corresponds to the $i$-th modulus in `moduli_init!`**.
+The order of `moduli_declare!` invocations or the arguments in them does not matter.
+- `setup_all_moduli()` sends setup instructions for all the structs.

 ## `openvm-ecc`